Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models: Simulating in

 The simulator $q_i$ works as follows.
 The input of $q_i$ is also used as the input for $p_i$.
-When $p_i$ does an internal $\operatorname{ho-send}(m)$ for round $r$ to $P_i$, $q_i$ does an $\operatorname{amp-send}(\left\langle m, r \right\rangle)$ and waits to receive at least $n - f$ messages of the form $\left\langle \cdot, r \right\rangle$, and collects their first components in a set $M'$.
+When $p_i$ does an internal $\operatorname{ho-bc}(m)$ for round $r$ to $P_i$, $q_i$ does an $\operatorname{amp-bc}(\left\langle m, r \right\rangle)$ and waits to receive at least $n - f$ messages of the form $\left\langle \cdot, r \right\rangle$, and collects their first components in a set $M'$.
 Then $q_i$ performs an internal $\operatorname{ho-recv}(M')$ from $P_i$ to $p_i$ and changes $p_i$'s state accordingly.
 If $p_i$ internally decides an output $o$, then $q_i$ decides $o$ as well.

-In a simulated run in $\cfho_f$, every process $p_i$ receives at least $n - f$ messages from distinct processes associated with its current round counter before it can increment the counter.
-This means the simulated run is locally valid at every process, though it need not be globally valid, e.g., a process may finish a simulated round before another starts the same round.
-However once the local sequence of events are correctly interleaved, the run satisfies the Integrity and No Duplicates properties and so is valid in $\cfho_f$.
-Thus the vector of outputs (which only depends on the local histories) of all the internal $p_i$ and thus all $q_i$ is valid for the input vector.
+Since machine $P_i$ waits to receive $n - f$ messages tagged with its current round counter before incrementing it, $p_i$ receives $n - f$ messages in every round of a simulated run before broadcasting in the next round.
+The Integrity and No Duplicates properties are straightforward to verify and thus the simulated run is locally valid at every process, though it need not be globally valid.
+Indeed, due to the asynchronous nature of $\amp_f$, machine $P_i$ could receive $n - f$ round-$r$ tagged messages much earlier than machine $P_j$ does, meaning $p_i$ could then move on to do a round-$(r + 1)$ ho-bc before $p_j$ has a ho-recv for round $r$.
+However once the local history of events at the processes are correctly interleaved to follow the round-robin pattern, the rearranged simulated run is valid in $\cfho_f$.
+Thus the vector of outputs (which only depends on the local histories) of all the internal~$p_i$ and thus all~$q_i$ is valid for the input vector.